FIRE-Bench: Evaluating AI Agents on the Rediscovery of Scientific Insights: Full Experiment Results

 \section{Full Experiment Results}

-Table~\ref{tab:f1_table} reports the full performance results for all agents across all 30 tasks.
+Table~\ref{tab:f1_table} reports the full performance results for all agents across all 30 tasks in the core \bench{} set.
 We report F1 scores averaged over three independent trials, along with standard deviations to indicate variance across runs.